quicwg/base-drafts/draft-ietf-quic-transport.md

 connection error of type STREAM_LIMIT_ERROR (see {{immediate-close}}).

 Endpoints MUST NOT exceed the limit set by their peer.
-An endpoint that receives a frame with a stream ID exceeding the limit it has sent MUST treat this as a stream error of type STREAM_LIMIT_ERROR ({{error-handling}}).
+An endpoint that receives a STREAM frame with a stream ID exceeding the limit it has sent MUST treat this as a stream error of type STREAM_LIMIT_ERROR ({{error-handling}}).

 Once a receiver advertises a stream limit using the MAX_STREAMS frame,